saikrishnasangu/IRCTC_Design/Readme.md

    - `NAME`: MySQL database name
    - `JWT_SECRET`: Secret key for JWT token generation
    - `ADMIN_KEY`: Admin key for protected routes
+5. Run (generatekeys.js) by using command `node generatekeys`
+6. Then copy and paste generated `JWT_SECRET & ADMIN_KEY` in .env
-5. Create the MySQL database and tables by running the SQL scripts in the `database` directory.
+7. Create the MySQL database and tables by running the SQL scripts (schema.sql) in the `database` directory.
-6. Start the server: `npm start`
+8. Start the server: `npm start`

 ## API Documentation